jwinarske/rkboot/README.rst

 It might be apparent from the enumeration that these are cyclical.
 The idea behind this rule set is to allow the following scheme to update payloads atomically by using 2 payload partitions: write the new payload to the partition that is currently unused, then (atomically) change the type of the old payload partition to the type that was not present before.

-As with SD and USB compressed payload booting, the maximum size is 60 MiB, so reserving more space for the partitions does not make sense (typical payloads tend to stay under 30MB).
+As with USB compressed payload booting, the maximum size is 60 MiB, so reserving more space for the partitions does not make sense (typical payloads tend to stay under 30MB with gzip or zstd compression and around 30MB with LZ4 compression).

 Like all other boot media, you can test the bootloader over USB (see _`Booting via USB` for instructions) with :command:`usbtool --run levinboot-usb.bin` or write :output:`levinboot-sd.img` to sector 64 on the SD card or eMMC, or flashing :output:`levinboot-spi.img` to the start of SPI flash.